Trump’s Pathological Vendettas Against His Critics Have Been Evident For Years

 The Art of the Deal (1987)

-I covered this story as the editor for Zacks Investment Research in Chicago and the story developed at about the same time that more investment firms were starting to question the quality and motives of equity analysts who wrote research reports on some companies.
+I covered this story as the editor for Zacks Investment Research in Chicago.
+The story developed at the same time that more investment firms were questioning the quality and motives of equity analysts who wrote research reports on some companies.

 Roffman was an independent analyst in the truest sense.
-He did his own research and analysis and reported what he concluded.
+He conducted his own research and analysis and reported his conclusions.
 Trump came from a different world.

-As cited by Laing and Alan Abelson, who both wrote about this Trump-Roffman episode for Barron’s, Trump went ballistic when Roffman warned investors about the danger of the junk bonds.
-To punish Roffman, Trump called the CEO of Janney Montgomery, made some false and disparaging personal remarks about Roffman (sound familiar?) and threatened to sue the firm unless Roffman wrote a public apology.
+As cited by Laing and Alan Abelson, who wrote about this Trump-Roffman episode for Barron’s, Trump went ballistic when Roffman warned investors about the danger of junk bonds.
+To punish Roffman, Trump called the CEO of Janney Montgomery, made some false and disparaging personal remarks about Roffman (sound familiar?), and threatened to sue the firm unless Roffman wrote a public apology.

 TajMahak Casino

-Under pressure, Roffman agreed, however, Trump then wanted him to change a sentence in the letter saying the bonds were a viable investment, but after consulting with his lawyer, Roffman retracted the apology letter as described in Laing’s Barron’s article.
+Under pressure, Roffman agreed.
+However, Trump then wanted him to change a sentence in the letter saying the bonds were a viable investment.
+After consulting with his lawyer, Roffman retracted the apology letter as described in Laing’s Barron’s article.
 Janney then proceeded to fire Roffman a few days after the Wall Street Journal article appeared.
-So much for corporate backing of independent research analysts on Wall Street.
+So much for the corporate backing of independent research analysts on Wall Street.

-The story ends this way: Trump never sued Janney; the Taj defaulted on its first interest payment in October 1990, forcing Taj junk bonds prices into the 20s.
-And as predicted, the Taj filed Chapter 11 bankruptcy in the spring of 1991.
-Atlantic City was again victimized by big money interests.
+The story ends this way: Trump never sued Janney.
+Taj defaulted on its first interest payment in October 1990, forcing Taj junk bond prices into the 20s.
+As predicted, Taj filed for Chapter 11 bankruptcy in the spring of 1991.
+Big money interests again victimized Atlantic City.

-Trump’s unethical and near-criminal behavior was all honed in the sophisticated world of Manhattan.
-Its media, law, business, investment, and society worlds all knew the real, pathetic story of Trump, yet they benefitted from his excesses and seem to have enjoyed his company, as long as he was paying the bills.
+Trump’s unethical and near-criminal behavior was honed in Manhattan’s sophisticated world.
+Its media, law, business, investment, and society worlds all knew Trump’s objective, pathetic story.
+Yet, they benefitted from his excesses and seemed to have enjoyed his company as long as he paid the bills.
 Trump is a product of a decadent Manhattan culture.

-Today Trump is still up to his old Manhattan tricks at the national level.
-Maybe he can “Make American Great Again” just like he made the Taj Mahal Casino in Atlantic City into “the Eighth Wonder of the World.”
+Today, Trump is still up to his old Manhattan tricks at the national level.
+Maybe he can “Make America Great Again,” just like he made the Taj Mahal Casino in Atlantic City into “the Eighth Wonder of the World.”

 Previous articleAre Sheldon Adelson’s Huge Contributions to Trump Bad For Jews?